‘Major overhaul’ of education department expected after Trump win

 While Republicans have gained control of the Senate, the fate of the House was still unknown as of publication.
 But Mr Trump can bypass Congress in some areas through executive orders.
 Experts believe he is likely to do so within the first 100 days on a number of policy priorities.

-“I think we’re going to see a whole slew of Biden administration regulations rescinded,” Mr Fansmith said, noting that the new Title IX rules introduced in the spring will likely be among the first to go.
+“I think we’re going to see a whole slew of Biden administration regulations rescinded,” Mr Fansmith said, noting that the new Title IX rules introduced in the spring were likely to be among the first to go.

-Experts noted other Biden priorities — like student loan forgiveness — were also likely to be scuttled.
+Experts noted other Biden priorities – such as student loan forgiveness – were also likely to be scuttled.

-In the long term, panelists expected Mr Trump to clamp down on university diversity, equity and inclusion programs, possibly using the Office for Civil Rights as a tool to determine whether such programmes are discriminatory, and to decentralise accreditation, limiting the oversight power of such agencies.
+Panellists said they expected Mr Trump to clamp down on university diversity, equity and inclusion programmes in the long term, possibly using the Office for Civil Rights as a tool to determine whether such programmes are discriminatory and to decentralise accreditation, limiting the oversight power of such agencies.

-While Mr Trump’s higher education agenda will likely become more clear as the inauguration nears in January, many experts believed the sector — caught up in feverish culture wars — was a high priority.
+While Mr Trump’s higher education agenda will probably become more clear as the inauguration nears in January, many experts said they believed the sector – caught up in feverish culture wars – was a high priority.

-Preston Cooper, a senior fellow at AEI, argued that higher education would likely be a focus for a newly empowered Mr Trump even if he doesn’t move immediately on his campaign trail rhetoric.
+Preston Cooper, a senior fellow at AEI, argued that higher education would probably be a focus for a newly empowered Mr Trump even if he did not move immediately on his campaign trail rhetoric.

 “I’ve never seen so much emphasis on things like accreditation reform, an endowment tax – something he called for many times – creating a national university,” Dr Cooper said.
 “Regardless of whether he goes after trying to accomplish those specific things, I do think that higher education is going to be a priority for the second Trump administration, really in a way it was not for the first.”